kwoksimon121/xmlexactor/README.md

 # xmlextractor
 This is a tool to extract XML element from XML file by tag.
-Initialize version updated.
+Initial version updated.

 ## Prerequisites
 * lxml